 The World Bank needs urgent, deep reform, to meet the challenges of today’s world.
 And right now, a change in the Bank’s leadership has created a rare opportunity for us to demand the changes we need.4

-The most likely candidate to become President of the World Bank, Ajay Banga, is taking office in July 2023.
-Before his nomination gets officially confirmed, he’s in the public spotlight and vulnerable to pressure.
+The new President of the World Bank, Ajay Banga, took office in June 2023.
 This is our chance to demand he commits to urgently reform the World Bank and end all its support to fossil fuels.
 Instead, he must direct existing funding and assistance to support a just transition to clean renewable energy.

 By signing the petition, you will help our demand for World Bank reform be heard loudly, and put Ajay Banga under direct pressure from people across the world.
 We are working with partners across the world, including the Big Shift Global, to involve global media, and ensure the new President knows we’re watching.